kabi239/sb-ecom/README.md

 - A **📦 product** belongs to a **📁 category** (many-to-one).
 - A **📦 product** can have multiple **🛍️ cart items** and **📋 order items** (one-to-many).

-## 📸 Screenshots

-(Include 📸 screenshots of the working application here)

 ## 🤝 Contributing

 Feel free to 🍴 fork the project and submit pull requests!